-3.3 Who establishes and manages the rulemaking record?
+3.3 Who establishes and manages the internal rulemaking record?

-At many agencies, a designated custodian or other official has primary responsibility for managing rulemaking records generally or the record for a specific rulemaking.
-The Guidelines should explain which component(s) or official(s) has primary responsibility for establishing and managing the rulemaking record throughout the course of a rulemaking.
-The Guidelines should also explain what responsibilities other personnel have for managing the rulemaking record.
+At many agencies, a designated custodian or other official has primary responsibility for managing internal rulemaking records generally or the internal rulemaking record for a specific rulemaking.
+The Guidelines should explain which official or office has primary responsibility for establishing and managing the internal rulemaking record throughout the course of a rulemaking.
+The Guidelines should also explain what responsibilities other agency personnel have for managing the internal rulemaking record.

-3.4 When is the rulemaking record established and managed?
+3.4 When is the internal rulemaking record established and managed?

-The Guidelines should encourage agency personnel to maintain a comprehensive rulemaking record throughout the course of a rulemaking project-from development of the proposed rule through publication of the final rule.
-Contemporaneous recordkeeping makes it easier to compile and manage the public rulemaking docket and the administrative record for judicial review.
+The Guidelines should encourage agency personnel to maintain a comprehensive internal rulemaking record throughout the course of a rulemaking project-from development of the proposed rule through publication of the final rule.
+Contemporaneous recordkeeping makes compiling and managing the public rulemaking docket and the administrative record for judicial review easier.